 A Forgotten Performance Booster

-If you were passing time in Eastern European countries in the 50s, you might already know this, but vitamin D can be a serious performance booster.
-It’s well known that it optimizes skeletal and muscle function, but for athletes, the benefits can be notable.
-Increasing amounts of research and anecdotal evidence are beginning to point to the idea that vitamin D can genuinely improve athletic performance.
+One of the primary health benefits of vitamin D is that it can be a serious performance booster.
+It’s well known that it optimizes skeletal and muscle function, but for athletes, the benefits can be remarkable.
+Increasing amounts of research and anecdotal evidence are beginning to point to the idea that vitamin D for athletes can genuinely improve athletic performance.

 The potential muscular boost has gotten more recent attention, with researchers at the University of Birmingham tackling the relationship between the vitamin and muscle mass.
 They studied 116 healthy volunteers (ages 20 to 74) and found a positive correlation between levels of lean mass and active forms of vitamin D. This study opens the door to more research to understand the relationship between vitamin D, muscle mass and strength, and even sex.